WebMonitor.fyi logoWebMonitor.fyi

 Audit trail

-Every detected change is logged with the timestamp and the diff.
-Useful for compliance audits and reporting.
+Each detected change is logged with a timestamp and a plain-English summary; the dashboard keeps the most recent 50 checks per monitor.
+Useful context for compliance reviews.

 How to set it up